EHylands/homebridge-boschcontrolpanel_bgseries/README.md

 * In AUTOMATION - REMOTE APP menu, set "Automation Device" to "Mode 2"
 * In AUTOMATION - REMOTE APP menu, set an "Automation passcode"
 * In PANEL WIDE PARAMETERS - ON BOARD ETHERNET COMMUNICATOR menu, note TCP/UDP PORT NUMBER (default to 7700)
 * Install the latest Control Panel firmware update.
-Older firmware may be limited to TLS 1.0 wich prevent homebridge from establishing a connetion.
+Older firmware may be limited to TLS 1.0 wich prevent homebridge from establishing a connection.
 * This plugin supports Intrusion Integration Protocol Version 5.208 and newer (to get event driven notifications)

 ## Homebride pluging configuration file